 Since that first exhibition in Toronto, my whole life changed.
 I was suddenly a busy person required at various exhibitions.
-I also started working with a weight loss company that also required my drawings.
+I also started working with a weight loss company that I highly recommend that also required my drawings.
 All of a sudden, my career had picked and it was doing so fast.
 I knew that it is what I had always wanted to do only that I never knew how to go about it.
 The fact that there are people who are people who are being inspired by my art gives me joy beyond description.

 I interact with people who say that they feel better since they started seeing my drawings and paintings and I feel good.
 It is a way of serving the community apart from the fact that it is my career too.
 For me, art is not something that I do part- time – I am fully into it and enjoying it.